 C++ Example to Check if a Deque is Empty

-Now, let's look at a C++ example of checking if a deque is empty.
+Now, let's examine a C++ illustration of verifying whether a deque is devoid of elements.

 Example